-At a very early age, I was navigating the streets, subways, buses, and even taxis of New York, whether it was down to rehearsal for an Off-Off-Broadway show at age 11 or exploring all the hot spots (tourist spots, just-for-locals, and everything in between) with my friends.
+At a very early age, I was navigating the streets, subways, buses and taxis of New York, whether it was downtown to rehearse for an Off-Off-Broadway show, or exploring all the hot spots (tourist spots, just-for-locals, and everything in between) with my friends.
 I've always been incredibly proud of my city and it's only natural that I gravitated toward a day job in tour guiding.
-In fact, the New York City Department of Consumer Affairs lists me as one of the top sightseeing guides in New York City!
+In fact, the New York City Department of Consumer Affairs lists me as one of the top licensed sightseeing guides in New York City!

 Music was also an early love of mine.
-My dad used to keep Nigerian talking drums around the house that he picked up during his travels, my grandfather was an award-winning salsero and my mom would ooh and ahh as I sang along with her Gilbert & Sillivan records.
-I dove into piano, theory and ear-training at age 6 and was the only student at my first piano recital to have a memorized speech (about Beethoven's development of the symphony and the sonata...)!
+My dad used to keep Nigerian talking drums around the house that he picked up during his travels, my grandfather was an award-winning salsero and my mom would ooh and ahh as I sang along with all of her Gilbert & Sillivan records.
+I dove into piano, theory and ear-training at age 6 and was the only student at my first piano recital to also have a memorized speech!

+I let the horn go when I was accepted at Northwestern University for voice.
 While at Northwestern, I focused mainly on opera with kind of a closeted, unexpressed love for musical theater.
-I also became a DJ on the school radio station, spinning mostly hip-hop, funk and acid jazz (it was the 90's...) for WNUR's "Streetbeat" show.
-I eventually took my DJ-ing off campus and started playing parties all around the Chicagoland area.
+I also became a DJ on the school radio station, spinning mostly hip-hop, funk and acid jazz (it was the 90's...) for WNUR's "Streetbeat" show and I eventually took my DJ-ing off campus, playing parties all around the Chicagoland area.

 After working professionally in Chicago in the classical music and light opera world, I found myself in an Equity production of Buddy...The Buddy Holly Story as Maria Elena Santiago, Buddy's wife.
 I was 22-years-old, I'd never had a professional acting gig, and I had to enter one of my scenes crying!
 I was so intimidated!